 Quick & Easy Egg Muffins

-A friend of mine made our family a batch of these the week we brought our seventh baby home from the hospital.
-We enjoyed them so much, we requested the recipe, and were shocked to learn how easy it is to make them.
+A friend of mine made our family a batch of these quick & easy egg muffins the week we brought our seventh baby home from the hospital.
+My family enjoyed them so much, I requested the recipe and was shocked by how simple they are to make.
 We’ve been cooking them regularly ever since.